RB Leipzig: 2009–2016: Rise through the divisions

-After a series of disappointing results, the club had dropped down to 7th place by the 13th matchday.
+After a run of poor results, the club had dropped down to 7th place by the 13th matchday.
 On 23 November 2014, RB Leipzig defeated FC St. Pauli 4–1 in front of 38,660 spectators at the Red Bull Arena.
 Two goals were scored by Terrence Boyd and the club climbed to 5th place.
 The success, however, was followed by a draw against SV Sandhausen.
 On 7 December 2014, the team met first placed team FC Ingolstadt.
 RB Leipzig lost 0–1, and the result meant that the club now stood at 8th place.
 RB Leipzig strengthened the team during the winter break by signing Omer Damari from Austria Wien, Emil Forsberg from Malmö FF and players Rodnei and Yordy Reyna from FC Red Bull Salzburg.
 The club spent an estimated sum of 10,7 million euros on new players during the winter break, a sum which covered almost all transfer expenditures during the period for the whole of 2.
 Bundesliga.

 On 6 February 2015, the club lost 2–0 to Erzgebirge Aue.
 As a consequence, the club had now played four matches without a win and had lost contact with the top placed teams.
 On the following Tuesday evening, the club summoned Alexander Zorninger to a meeting, and on Tuesday night, the club took the decision to part ways with him after the season.
 The decision had been taken by the club management in consultation with Red Bull GmbH owner Dietrich Mateschitz.
 The next morning, Alexander Zorniger announced his own decision to leave immediately.
 The club received criticism for its decision.
 Under Alexander Zorniger, the club had risen from the Regionalliga to the 2.
 Bundesliga.
-The decision was considered merciless by some media.
+Some media considered the decision to be a merciless one.
 Incumbent RB Leipzig U17 coach Achim Beierlorzer was announced as interim head coach for the rest of the season.

 On 5 March 2015, RB Leipzig met VfL Wolfsburg in the third round of the 2014–15 DFB-Pokal.
 The club was eliminated after being defeated 2–0 at the Red Bull Arena.
 The match was attended by 43,348 spectators.
 It was the first time in club history that the stadium had been completely sold out.
 The preferred candidate of sporting director Ralf Rangnick as new head coach from the summer was former Mainz 05 coach Thomas Tuchel, but the negotiations with Tuchel failed.
 Another candidate was Bayer Leverkusen junior coach Sascha Lewandowski, but he too declined the offer.
 In May 2015, sporting director Ralf Rangnick was himself announced as new head coach from the summer, with Achim Beierlorzer as his assistant.
 Ralf Rangnick was planned to serve this double job for one season.
 RB Leipzig finished the 2014–15 2.
 Bundesliga season in fifth place.